michaloslav/SimpleIntersectionObserver/README.md

 # SimpleIntersectionObserver

-This package makes lazy loading, animations and everything else you normally do with IntersectionObserver.
+This package makes lazy loading, animations and everything else you normally do with IntersectionObserver easier.

 ### Simple usage